UMR-CNRM/vortex/sphinx/library/previmar/previmar.rst

 ====================================

 .. automodule:: previmar
-   :synopsis: Additional Resources, AlgoComponnent, etc for PreviMAR use
+   :synopsis: Additional Resources, AlgoComponent, etc for PreviMAR use

 .. moduleauthor:: The Vortex Team
 .. sectionauthor:: The Vortex Team